maxhoffmann/ocss/README.md

 - classes are the default?
 - nesting compiles to BEM?
 - using IDs or `!important` would throw an error?
-- components can’t be overwritten outside of theirs files?
+- objects can’t be overwritten outside of theirs files?
-- the compiler throws an error if you already have a component with the same name?
+- the compiler throws an error if you already have a object with the same name?
 - nesting deeper than 3 levels would throw an error?
 - tags have to live inside of one single file?
-- nesting components is not possible?
+- nesting objects is not possible?
-- modifiers can only be added to components (not elements of a component)?
+- modifiers can only be added to objects (not elements of a object)?
-- there are files that define the relationship between two components?
+- there are files that define the relationship between two objects?
-- renaming a component is as simple as renaming a file?
+- renaming a object is as simple as renaming a file?
-- prefixing some components is as simple as putting them in a folder?
+- prefixing some objects is as simple as putting them in a folder?
-- your preprocessor could generate a documentation of all components?
+- your preprocessor could generate a documentation of all objects?
 - you could add html inside the styles that will generate the docs?
 - every rule would be an optional?
 - rules can easily added via plugins?